Treatments

 The key words here are ‘clinically effective’—a health product might promise you the world, but if it hasn’t been proven to work and be safe to take, you should steer clear of it.
 Taking weight loss medication alongside a healthy diet and regular exercise is backed by scientific evidence.
 If you stick to your schedule for at least a year, you could lose up to 25% of your starting weight.

 As well as injections, there’s also Orlistat weight loss pills, which are the only tablets approved for weight in the UK.
+And if you’re specifically interested in non-prescription options, supplements like Glucomannan Complex capsules are available too.

-Looking to start you weight loss journey?
+Looking to start your weight loss journey?

 Take a quick eligibility quiz to explore your options and see how we can support you.